warbe-maker/warbe-maker.github.io/_drafts/2020-10-10-Common-VBA-Error-Handler.markdown

 [Development, test, maintenance](#development-test-maintenance)

 ### Method
-The method is as simple as displaying an error message, the result however is as complete as one can think.
+The method is as simple as displaying an error message, the result however may be a little surprise as complete.
-The _ErrHndlr_ in module _mErrHndlr_ provides:
+Four code lines in a procedure which make the difference:
+- an error message which discriminates _VB Runtime Errors, _Application Error_, and _Database-Error_
-- a comprehensive error message
+- a clear indication of the error source in the form <module>.<procedure>
-- a path to the error
+- a path to the error or better a path from the error source to the _Entry Procedure_
-- a complete execution trace
+- ptionally an execution time trace
+- an optional writing of an error log file is still missing.

 ### Syntax